|

 Ping-pong ball: For grand staircase domes, hand drawn detail on surface

-Plastic Sprue (from Revell 1/570th): For all vents, compass tower legs, and center anchor crane.
+Plastic Sprue (from Revell 1/570th): For all vents, compass tower legs, and

 Document Protector: All portholes and windows